 Audit Committee: On behalf of the Board of Directors, this Committee shall ensure that the system of internal control is adequate to prevent the risk of Corruption and Bribery at SCB.
 It shall report findings to the Board of Directors, together with any recommendations for improvement to this Policy and Program.

-Compliance Division: This Division has the overall responsibility for Implementing the Program and ensuring that this Policy is consistent with the laws, regulations, business environment and for nurturing the corporate culture of zero tolerance of Corruption and Bribery.
+Compliance Division and People: : Compliance Division has the overall responsibility for Implementing the Program and ensuring that this Policy is consistent with the laws, regulations, business environment.
 The Division shall develop the detailed guidelines for employees so that there is awareness and understanding of the Policy across all directors and employees.
-The Compliance Division will also submit report on implementation of the Program to the Audit Committee at least semi-annually.

-Audit Division: The Division will lead the efforts to monitor compliance with the Policy and Program.
+Audit Division: The Division will lead the efforts to monitor compliance with the Policy and Program to ensure that the Bank has an internal control system that prevents the risk of corruption and bribery.

 Directors and Employees: All directors and employees shall be in compliance with this Policy in all of SCB’s business dealings and transactions.
 Further, members of the Board of Directors and executive management shall be seen by the employees as both practicing and advocating compliance with this Policy.